MazinMukhtar/MazinMukhtar/README.md

 ## 💫 About Me
-🎓 Second-year Electrical and Computer Engineering student at the University of Toronto 💻 Passionate about the intersection of technology with sports and learning environments
+🎓 Second-year Electrical and Computer Engineering student at the University of Toronto

+💻 Passionate about efficient computing and ML applications to improve learning environments and data analytics within the sports industry.

 ## 📁 What I'm Currently Working On
 - Exploring contrastive learning to improve semantic code clone detection